Automated Request Manager - Configuring ILLiad and OCLC Resource Sharing Settings

 Configuring Customization Keys Related to ARM

-There are two ILLiad customization keys that must be configured in the ILLiad Customization Manager to use ARM:
+There are two ILLiad customization keys that must be configured in the ILLiad Customization Manager to use ARM and one optional key that can be configured to support more nuanced workflow options:

 • DirectRequestEnabled: Must be set to Yes.
 This key can be found in the Customization Manager under Borrowing | Direct Request